tmackay/Open-Source-FPGA-Bitcoin-Miner/projects/DE2_115_cluster/README.md

   nonce_stride with switches would be nicer.
 The reset button would then initialize the nonce value properly.
 However, not all boards have switches/buttons so the current way must be available.

+* Connecting local miners without the serial overhead.
+This should be quite straightforward, as the hub logic already operates at the level of 32-bit nonces.
+For more than one miner, there would be further savings in that everyone could read the same workdata register.
+However, routing the 512-bit data might be problematic, especially on Xilinx.

+* As an intermediate step towards non-RS232 local miners, only the nonce return path could be streamlined.
+This makes a lot of sense for 1hub1miner configurations, which need one piece of the serial workdata code in any case.
+IMHO, these are the most typical/ideal configurations for a balanced cluster, unless you have huge FPGAs that can fit several fully unrolled miners.